-Many parents rely on electronics to keep their children quiet, but this strategy is always backfiring.
-Too much screen time can lead to addiction and can make your child prone to the dangers of online predators.
+Many parents rely on electronics to keep their children quiet, but this strategy is also backfiring.
+Too much screen time can lead to addiction and depression, and can make your child prone to the dangers of online predators.
 Smartphone addiction comes with a lot of health issues, from neck and shoulder pain to impaired learning ability to issues with sleeping, so limiting the online time is crucial for a healthy life.
-Limiting your child’s time with their smartphones and tablets has a lot of long term health benefits, so you need to learn how to keep the little ones off electronics without them throwing a tantrum — getting a good night’s sleep is absolutely essential for maximum health!
+Limiting your child’s time with their smartphones and tablets has a lot of long term health benefits, including healthier sleep, so you need to learn how to keep the little ones off electronics without them throwing a tantrum — getting a good night’s sleep is absolutely essential for maximum health!

 Role model screen free time